Arthur006/financial-advisor-cep/docs/index.md

 - Allow advisors to verify clients information
 - Automate advisor emails to the client's super/insurance companies

-# 1. Architecture
+# 2. Architecture
 The CEP was written using **NextJS** and is hosted on **Vercel**.
 Hosting on Vercel has its limitations (free tier hosting limits process execution time) and has driven multiple design decisions.
 This includes breaking out CPU intensive functionality to AWS lambdas.

-## 1.1 Context Diagram
+## 2.1 Context Diagram
 Context diagram shows the interaction between all systems involved in the web app.

 ![](images/context.svg)

-## 1.2 Container Diagram
+## 2.2 Container Diagram
-Container diagram provides more information on the internals of the
+Container diagram provides more details on the internal operation of all systems involved in the web app.

 ![](images/container.svg)